 Flex PCB design has many advantages.
 Along with those benefits come new design challenges that weren’t present in “standard” 2D PCBs.
 This e-book discusses common flex design issues and...

-Lost in Translation: Solving Common Issues in High-Speed Design
+Lost in Transmission: Solving Common Issues in High-Speed Design

 Creating a printed circuit board with high-speed design functionality is no small feat.
 The more complex a PCB design becomes, the higher the chances are of running into...

 10 Common Design for Manufacturing (DFM) Issues and How to Solve Them

 Every day is a busy for PCB Designers; strict schedules and tight deadlines.
 From layout to manufacture and testing, a single holdup can cost a business untold amounts in lost productivity.